being catty - scrap and self-criticism

 I know that I’m not alone with this feeling, but I think I probably take it more personally than others.
-I know that I *am* creative and I don’t mind tooting my own horn - I can draw, paint and create pretty things, its just that those things don’t quite represent what I feel like I’m capable of.
-I think that’s probably why I share more scrappy things on Instagram rather than my own work, I guess I’m playing it safe by using other peoples gorgeous papers/embellishments because that way I’m just constructing something slightly unique with it, so it’s easier to get it right!?
+I *am* creative and I don’t mind tooting my own horn about that - I can draw, paint and create pretty things, its just that those things don’t quite represent what I feel like I’m capable of.
+I think that’s probably why I share more scrappy bits on Instagram rather than my own work.
+I guess I’m playing it safe by using other peoples gorgeous papers/embellishments because that way I’m just constructing something slightly unique with it, so it’s easier to get it right, right!?

 Regardless of all that weirdness bubbling away inside me, I will admit that this is one of the better scraps I’ve done and I do feel like I’m finally starting to get to grips with it all.